Plebidonax deltoides: 2010 season

 In October 2009 the government reduced the commercial quota to 300 tonnes, and delayed the start of the 2010 season until December.
 Previously, recreational fishers had been requested to voluntarily limit their catches to 600 per day; however, a new recreational bag limit of 300 per person was now enforceable by law.
 During the weekend of 9–10 January, fisheries officials patrolled the Victor Harbor and Goolwa Beaches, inspecting over 1,000 recreational catches.
 Four fishers were fined for exceeding the bag limit and ten for taking undersized individuals; 15,000 undersized P. deltoides were returned to the water.

 2011 season

-Due to a recovery of fishery stocks, the State Government increased the commercial quota from 300 to 330 tonnes for the 2011 season, the start of which was voluntarily delayed until 1 December 2010.
-Recreational fishers are now permitted to collect on the Younghusband Peninsula between 28 Mile Beach and Kingston jetty.
-Commercial fishers who do not have a quota may take P. deltoides for their own personal use as bait with a catch limit of 10 kg per day.
-It is illegal for commercial fishers without quotas to sell or trade P. deltoides.
-The size limit was not increased but will instead be reviewed annually, and the Goolwa cockle was officially renamed pipi by PIRSA.
+Owing to a recovery of fishery stocks, the State Government increased the commercial quota from 300 to 330 tonnes for the 2011 season, the start of which was voluntarily delayed until 1 December 2010.
+Recreational fishers were permitted to collect on the Younghusband Peninsula between 28 Mile Beach and Kingston jetty.
+Commercial fishers without a quota could take P. deltoides for their own personal use as bait with a catch limit of 10 kg per day.
+It was illegal for commercial fishers without quotas to sell or trade P. deltoides.
+The size limit was not increased but would instead be reviewed annually, and the Goolwa cockle was officially renamed pipi by PIRSA.